Military blocks promotion of South Dakota attorney general

 PIERRE, S.D.
 (AP) — The U.S. Army Reserve has blocked the promotion of South Dakota's attorney general because of his role in the death of a man who was struck while walking along a rural highway last year.

-Jason Ravnsborg last month announced on social media that he was being promoted to a full colonel in the Army Reserves.
+Jason Ravnsborg last month announced on social media that he was being promoted to the rank of full colonel.

-Ravnsborg is facing three misdemeanor charges and calls for his resignation after he struck and killed Joe Boever who was walking on the side of Highway 14 near Highmore last September.
+Ravnsborg is facing three misdemeanor charges and calls for his resignation after he struck and killed Joe Boever, who was walking on the side of Highway 14 near Highmore in September.
 Charges include distracted driving and driving on the shoulder of the road.

 “In this case, relevant Army Reserve leaders will monitor the ongoing civilian proceedings and make further decisions at the appropriate time,” said Army Reserve spokesman Lt.
 Col. Simon Blake.